Ghini/ghini.desktop/doc/building.rst

     git checkout -b issue-xxxx
     git push origin issue-xxxx

-work on the new branch.
-When ready, go to github, merge the branch with master, solve conflicts where necessary, delete the temporary branch.
+Work on the new temporary branch.
+When ready, go to github, merge the branch with the main development line from which you branched, solve conflicts where necessary, delete the temporary branch.

-when ready for publication, merge master into the production line.
+When ready for publication, merge the development line into the corresponding production line.

 Updating the set of translatable strings
 -------------------------------------------------------------